-The Shari'ah Supervisory Board of Venture Capital Bank has reviewed all the business and investments of the Bank in its meetings for the period from 01/07/2014 to 30/06/2015.
+The Shan'ah Supervisory Board of Venture Capital Bank has reviewed all the business and investments of the Bank in its meetings for the period from 01/07/2015 to 30/06/2016.

-It has studied and discussed, with the Bank's management, the financial statements and the income statement for the period from 01/07/2014 to 30/06/2015.
+It has studied and discussed, with the Bank's management, the financial statements and the income statement for the period from 01/07/2014 to 30/06/2016.

-It should be noted that it is the responsibility of the Bank's management to ensure that the Bank is working in compliance with Shari'ah principles, while the responsibility of the Shari'ah Supervisory Board is limited to give an independent opinion based on monitoring the Bank's operations and preparing the report to be submitted to you.
+It should be noted that it is the responsibility of the Bank's management to ensure that the Bank is working in compliance with Sharl'ah principles, while the responsibility of the Sharl'ah Supervisory Board is limited to give an independent opinion based on monitoring the Bank's operations and preparing the report to be submitted

-Through continuous reviewing and monitoring of the Bank's business, the Shari'ah Supervisory Board finds that the business, activities, investments and projects made by the Bank are compliant with the principles of Islamic Shari'ah.
+Through continuous reviewing and monitoring of the Bank's business, the Sharl'ah Supervisory Board finds that the business, activities, investments and projects made by the Bank in general are compliant with the principles of Islamic Shari'ah.

-The Shari'ah Supervisory Board, represented by its Chairman, has reviewed all investment brochures used by the Bank, and the funds it established.
+The Sharifah Supervisory Board, represented by its Chairman, has reviewed all investment brochures used by the Bank, and the funds it established.
 It has ratified that they are Islamic investments, publications and funds.

-The Shari'ah Supervisory Board has also reviewed the financial statements, approved by the auditors for the said period, and decided that they are compliant with the principles of Islamic Shari'ah.
+The Sharl'ah Supervisory Board has also reviewed the financial statements, approved by the auditors for the said period, and decided that they are compliant with the principles of Islamic Shari'ah.